-The Joint Evaluated Fission and Fusion File (JEFF) project is a collaboration between NEA Data Bank member countries.
-The JEFF library combines the efforts of the JEFF and EFF/EAF Working Groups to produce a common sets of evaluated nuclear data, mainly for fission and fusion applications.
+The Joint Evaluated Fission and Fusion (JEFF) Nuclear Data Library is a collaboration between NEA Data Bank participating countries.
+The JEFF project combines the efforts of its different working groups to produce evaluated nuclear data sets for the peaceful applications of fission and fusion energy.

-The latest version, JEFF-3.1.2, released in February 2012, contains a number of different data types, including neutron and proton interaction data, radioactive decay data, fission yields, and thermal scattering law data.
-Currently, JEFF-3.1.2 data are available in ENDF-6 format (neutron library) from the Web.
+The JEFF suite of nuclear data libraries contains a number of different data types, including neutron and proton interaction data, radioactive decay data, fission yields data, and thermal scattering law data.
+The latest official release of the neutron library is JEFF-3.2 (March 2014), available in ENDF-6 and ACE formats.

 The JEFF project is currently focusing in the delivery of its next library release JEFF-3.3, which will include a thorough update to its neutron, decay data and fission yields library.
 JEFF-3.3 is scheduled for release at the end of 2017.
 In preparation of this release, a test neutron library is available for JEFF members under JEFF-3.3T4 (July 2017).

 The JEFF project meets twice a year, in spring and fall, during the NEA Nuclear Data Week in a 5 day technical programme, with the aim to promote co-operation between experimentalists, evaluators and end-users of nuclear data involved in both projects.

 For more information on JEFF activities please contact at NEA.